FilipeLutz/SmartWage/README.md

 ## Overview

-SmartWage is a  mobile application designed to simplify personal tax management, with specialized features for tax calculation, expense tracking, and income organization.
+SmartWage is a  mobile application designed to simplify Irish tax management, with specialized features for tax calculation, expense tracking, and income organization.
 Developed using cutting-edge Android technologies including Jetpack Compose, Room Database, and Firebase integration.

 ---